bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 formats (see section below) and how those files are encoded.

-In this course we will be focused on \[plain text\] encodings and file formants (unless for example you read data directly from a program like Excel).
+In this course we will be focused on \[plain text\] encodings and file formats (unless for example you read data directly from a program like Excel).
 Because all electronic (aka digital) text is encoded at the “lowest” level in binary, there are ways of turning binary into plain
 text: